Getting Started With App Push Notifications

-A push notification is a bite-sized message sent to users who have installed an app on the mobile device.
-Mobile push notifications are automatically enabled for users on Android devices, as for iOS devices users, they have to explicitly give permission to receive push notifications from the app.
+App push notifications are bite-sized messages sent to users who have installed an app on their mobile device.
+Starting Android 13, users on Android also have to explicitly give permission to receive push notifications from the app just like iOS devices.

 App push notifications can be sent even when the user is not actively using the app, which makes it possible to engage and interact with the audience base effectively and bring them back to the desired page.

-The push notifications are delivered to the users in real-time regardless of the mobile being on silent mode, locked or unlocked.
-All push notifications appear in the notification tray/notification center, making it evidently visible and easily accessible.
+App push notifications are delivered to the users in real-time regardless of the mobile being on silent mode, locked or unlocked.
+These notifications appear in the notification tray/notification center, making it evidently visible and easily accessible.

 On Android, users can see the notifications in the notification tray by swiping down.
-The notifications are clubbed and displayed in the order of priority.
+On Android, notifications are clubbed and displayed in the order of priority.
 Android users can swipe down to see an integrated pane of both system controls and notifications, unlike on iOS.
-Once a notification is received users can slightly swipe left or right to see options like Settings and Snooze.
+Once a notification is received users can slightly swipe left or right to see options like Settings, Snooze and Delete.
+Under settings, users can mute the notifications as well.

 For iPhone users, you can swipe up to see various system controls and swipe down to see the recent iOS push notification (for some devices, the control center is moved to a swipe down direction).
 Push notifications are clubbed and listed in chronological order. iOS also lets users make changes to how you receive a push notification at an individual app level.
 Once a notification is received, a user can swipe left to find options like Manage, View, and Clear.
 Users have the ability to make this change from inside Settings > App Name.